DanGrew/Exercises/src/main/java/uk/dangrew/exercises/TEXT_ANALYZER_README.txt

 I've used 2 styles of integration test.
 The first is an "end to end" style ("E2E") which is used to test the start of a process (or sequence of steps) through to a later or last step.
-This test isn't concerned with the source of the output and is simply trying to put realistic cases through that process.
+This test isn't concerned with the source of the input and is simply trying to put realistic cases through that process.
 Not present here, but I would consider stubbing in this sort of test to focus on the sequence of steps the test wants to prove.

 The other integration test is a fuller test, exercising the entire system.
 At this scale of exercise,